 I know many people who can’t even play the game they love anymore because the damage is so severe that even if they take a long break from the game, the pain will come back shortly after they begin playing again.
 Don’t let this happen to you.
 If your wrists are hurting, stop playing.

-Treatment & Prevention for Beat Saber Wrist Pain
+Treatment of Beat Saber Wrist Pain

 First of all, if your wrists are hurting frequently, take a LONG break from the game and let your wrists FULLY recover.
 That’s what I did.